 The importance of a well-insulated home can’t be overstated: Properly sized and installed insulation can reduce energy usage, keep you warmer in winter and cooler in summer, and save you money with lower energy bills.

 For homeowners and homebuilders alike, fiberglass insulation has been the insulation of choice for many decades.
-While fiberglass remains very popular, there’s a relatively new type of insulation that’s making headway—and headlines—in the insulation industry.
-It’s called rock-wool insulation.
+While fiberglass remains very popular, there’s another type of insulation that’s growing in popularity in the insulation industry: rock-wool insulation.

 Rock wool, which is also called mineral wool, comes in easy-to-install batts, similar to fiberglass.
 But instead of being composed of fluffy glass fibers, rock wool is made of—you guessed it—rocks, which doesn’t even seem possible.
 Here’s a brief explanation of the manufacturing process.